TheKacho/CatATM/README.md

 *For demonstration purposes: if you log in as User Account 3, *the program will give you a lock out error message*

+*The program will allow three attempts per each account (minus the third account)* *If your third and last login is unsuccessful, then the app will lock you out and the program will flag the account as "locked"*

 -------------------------------------------------------